+File szRuleSetName

+Configuration

+fields:

-File Configuration fields: szRuleSetName Description: Name of the rule set to be used for this service.
+Description: Name of the rule set to be used for this service.
 The Rule Set name must be a valid Rule Set.

+File nUseSSL

+Configuration

+fields:

-File Configuration fields: nUseSSL Description: This option enables SSL / TLS encryption for your RELP Server.
+Description: This option enables SSL / TLS encryption for your RELP Server.
 Please note, that with this option enabled, the server only accepts SSL / TLS enabled senders.